soticoker/100-days-of-code/log.md

 **Today's Progress**:
 Have a super productive day today.
-The kind when you can code all day uninterrupted ! 🙌 Learnt how to use d3 Scales to work with time & data values, converting them between string & Date types.
+The kind when you can code all day uninterrupted ! 🙌

+✔Learnt how to use d3 Scales to work with time & data values, converting them between string & Date types.
 ✔Completed the chapter on 'Axes'.
-Learnt how to :
-✔create X & Y Axis using d3.axisBottom, d3.axisLeft etc. How to position them where you want using translation and transform functions.
+✔Learnt how to create X & Y Axis using d3.axisBottom, d3.axisLeft etc.
+✔How to position them where you want using translation and transform functions.
-✔How to generate Axes both dynamically & manually, also finally how to format the ‘Ticks’ on the Axis the way you want and CSS styling.
+✔How to generate Axes both dynamically & manually, also finally ✔how to format the ‘Ticks’ on the Axis the way you want and CSS styling.

 **Link(s) to work**:
 https://twitter.com/SotiCoker/status/1336394917434810368?s=20